|Trail Features:||History, Old Growth Forest, Streams|

 Directions to Trailhead:

 From Exit 20 off I-40 in North Carolina, almost immediately after turning onto Rt.
 276, turn right to head west on Cove Creek Road.
 Roughly 4.7 miles from the turn-off the paved road ends and you'll begin driving on a gravel/dirt road.
 The road is passable for low clearance, two-wheel drive passenger cars; however, you should expect some rough, washboard sections.
-You'll just need to drive slowly.
+You'll just have to drive slowly.

-At 5.9 miles you'll reach the national park entrance gate, and at 7.6 miles you'll reach the paved turn-off to Cataloochee.
+At 5.9 miles you'll reach the national park entrance gate, and at 7.6 miles you'll arrive at the paved turn-off to Cataloochee.
 Turn left at this junction.
 At 10.7 miles you'll pass the Cataloochee Campground.
 Just past the campground, on the left, is the trailhead for the Caldwell Fork Trail which leads to the Boogerman Trail.

 The Boogerman Loop hike begins from the Caldwell Fork Trailhead, whereupon it immediately crosses over one of the longest footbridges in the Park.